camba1/gotemp/README.md

 - `Svelte` is used as  the compilation engine (via rollup)
 - `Sapper` is the javascript framework
 - `Sveltestrap` provides the css framework and is based on bootstrap
+- `Font Awesome` to display icons in the application

 Below is a diagram that displays the overall setup of the application: